Jenny is confident about herself. She is a hybrid between an introvert and outgoing. She loves travel and food.

-I'm sure talking about your business "down there" is not comfortable, unless you're Dutch then you can talk about anything openly and people around you will not be shocked.
-Unfortunately, most cultures are not as open and liberal as the Dutch so the best and only comfortable way for you to learn about your lady parts is by reading about it.
+I'm sure talking about your business "down there" is not comfortable–unless you're Dutch–then you can talk about anything openly, and people around you will not be shocked.
+Unfortunately, most cultures are not as open and liberal as the Dutch, so the best and only comfortable way for you to learn about your lady parts is by reading about them.
 The topics that I discuss here are not even discussed in schools (at least not in conservative cultures).
-Don't worry though, it is not because it's not supposed to be talked about and learned, but it is just the fact that most cultures will only dwell on the physiological aspects of the subject and not really address the real questions most women have about their own lady parts.
+Don't worry, though; it is not because it's not supposed to be talked about and learned, but it is just the fact that most cultures will only dwell on the physiological aspects of the subject and not really address the real questions most women have about their own lady parts.

-Let's face it, there are a lot of questions going on in women's head but they are afraid to ask the question because they think that others would think that theirs is unnatural or something to laugh about.
-Today, women are viewed in different ways and with the influence of social media, the gap between what's perfectly natural and that of false reality becomes even bigger.
-Young women today become confused and they follow what they think is acceptable not knowing that they are actually doing more harm than good to their own body.
-For this reason, I would like to somehow educate women out there so they can better understand their own body and be confident about it.
+Let's face it, there are a lot of questions going on in women's heads, but they are afraid to ask them because they think that others would think that theirs is unnatural or something to laugh about.
+Today, women are viewed in different ways, and with the influence of social media, the gap between what's perfectly natural and that of false reality becomes even bigger.
+Young women today become confused, and they follow what they think is acceptable, not knowing that they are actually doing more harm than good to their own bodies.
+For this reason, I would like to somehow educate women out there so they can better understand their own bodies and be confident about them.

 If you are not perfectly comfortable with your body, you are more likely to be overly self-conscious about how you should smell down there.
-You probably think, "do I smell normal" or you probably wonder "will my partner be turned-off" while he/she explores your nether regions?
+You probably think, "do I smell normal" or you probably wonder "will my partner be turned off" while they explore your nether regions?

 The truth is, vaginas are supposed to smell like vaginas.
-No, it isn't like a flowery scent that we often see on a feminine wash advertisement on TV.
-If you just finished a shower, your vagina smells with a hint of the soap you used or it probably won't have any smell.
-But do not expect that such clean smell will last the whole day.
+No, it isn't like a flowery scent that we often see in a feminine wash advertisement on TV.
+If you just finished a shower, your vagina smells like a hint of the soap you used, or it probably won't have any smell.
+But do not expect that such a clean smell will last the whole day.
 Normally, vaginas do not smell awful.
 It can smell musty or sweaty, it can also be a bit bleachy sometimes, or metallic (during your period).
 What you eat and what you do also affect how you smell down there.
-If you just had sex, your vagina will smell differently of course, but it is normal.
-If you ate citrus fruits and pineapple, your vagina will smell and taste a bit sweet.
-If you had onion, garlic and that sort, then it will be different.
+If you just had sex, your vagina will smell differently, of course, but it is normal.
+If you eat citrus fruits and pineapple, your vagina will smell and taste a bit sweet.
+If you had onion, garlic, and that sort, then it would be different.
 As long as you don't smell anything off-putting, it is normal.

 Vaginas are amazing.
-Its self-cleansing ability is a natural wonder, therefore, you don't really need thorough cleansing.
-There is a balanced environment of good and bad bacteria in the vagina that keep the PH level natural and healthy.
-All you need is water and a gently-scented/non-scented soap with balanced PH level to keep your vagina clean.
+Its self-cleansing ability is a natural wonder; therefore, you don't really need thorough cleansing.
+There is a balanced environment of good and bad bacteria in the vagina that keeps the PH level natural and healthy.
+All you need is water and a gently-scented/non-scented soap with a balanced PH level to keep your vagina clean.

 Just leave your lady parts be and just clean it the traditional way...gently with water and mild soap.
 Avoid douching.
 Period.

-Vagina is the term women usually use to refer to their lady parts but it is not the correct term.
+Vagina is the term women usually use to refer to their lady parts, but it is not the correct term.
 The word vagina does not refer to your entire reproductive organ.
-In fact, your vagina is actually inside your body which looks like a passageway connected to the cervix (a part of the uterus).
-The outside part is called vulva and it consists of the labia minora and majora, the clitoris and the urethra (pee hole).
+In fact, your vagina is actually inside your body, which looks like a passageway connected to the cervix (a part of the uterus).
+The outside part is called the vulva, and it consists of the labia minora and majora, the clitoris, and the urethra (pee hole).

 The vulva, which is the outside part of your female genitalia has its own personality, let's just say.
 A lot of women become paranoid into thinking that their vulva looks ugly and that they should do something about it.
 Some believe that it is not normal because that's not what they saw in a magazine or somewhere else.
 In fact, a lot of women undergo cosmetic surgery just to make their vulva look "better".